-If you can imagine it, I can build it.
 The first step is to consult you, the player.
 A fine instrument should last you the rest of your life, so it is imperative that it be exactly right for you.
 We would consider your playing style and technique, the "look" you like, the kind of sound you want, and of course your budget.
 This consultation is arguably the most important part of the building process, so we'll take as much time as we need to get it right.
-While I specialize in ergonomically-shaped instruments, together we can determine what works best for you particular playing style.
+While I specialize in modern and ergonomically-shaped instruments, together we can determine what works best for you particular playing style.
 Ideas will be refined through concept sketches before a final plan is drawn up.
 For some ideas, see my Gallery.

 When the design has been finalized I will provide you with a price quote.
 When you are completely satisfied with the price and the plan, I will request a 30% non-refundable deposit.
 At that point, construction of the instrument can begin.
 If requested, I will provide periodic progress reports, with photos, so you can see your guitar take shape.

 It takes time to produce a one-of-a kind instrument; expect your custom order to take 8 months or more to be completed.
 After receipt of the final payment, the instrument will be shipped to you.
 It will carry a 10-year warranty for the original owner, meaning that I will replace or repair anything within the terms of the warranty free of charge.
 But that's not all: you have two weeks to decide if the guitar lives up to your expectations.
 In the unlikely event that the guitar is not to your satisfaction, you can return it for a refund (minus the 30% deposit and shipping costs).